ricklon/SelfBalancingBot/README.md

 Self Balancing RoBot (SBR)
 ================
+For more project information check out the [wiki](https://github.com/ricklon/SelfBalancingBot/wiki)

 This Self Balancing Robot project is for the Rutgers University  Governor School Course "How to Make a Self Balancing Robot" started by Aatish in 2012.
 He had the self balancing robot using the Sparkfun box.
 In addition Jason Doreweller, http://www.jddorweiler.appspot.com/electronics.html#robot,  created a Self Balancing Robot at Fubar Labs in 2012.
 Concepts from that robot where tested, and modeled developing this new robot.